Group portrait of people near a lake

 13481 resultados con objetos digitales Muestra los resultados con objetos digitales

-Group portrait of people near a lake
+Group portrait of three men

 Three men stand posed for the camera.
 The man copy left is the same individual from the previous print wearing western-style clothing.
 The men standing in the centre and copy right wear traditional attire.
 Additional individuals stand on either side of this group, not fully visible here.